Retaining Newcomer Employees

 - Newcomers to Saskatchewan may not be prepared for the cold weather in winter or the hot weather in summer.
 Tell your new employee about the kind of weather that can be expected in your community.
 If appropriate clothing isn't available in the worker's home country, you may want to organize and collect appropriate clothing that your worker will need during the first few weeks in Saskatchewan.

 Give your new employee the contact information of someone in your organization in case there is a problem or delay during travel.
 You may also want to have someone from your organization present when they arrive in the community.
-Your company representative should be able to provide a proper orientation, as well as take the time to welcome the worker to the community and your workplace.
+Your company representative can provide orientation, as well as take the time to welcome the worker to the community and your workplace.

 The introduction of international workers to your workplace may be a new experience for your current employees and managers.
 You can inform them about your plans to bring new workers into the company.
 Outline your expectations for new and existing staff to help ease the transition for all employees.